 The Brunswick County E 9-1-1 Communications Center coordinates with bordering jurisdictions when emergency situations arise.
 For example, the Mecklenburg 9-1-1 Center entered into a Mutual Aid Agreement to serve as the backup PSAP in the event that our Center is unable to receive and process 9-1-1 calls.
 New technology allows calls to be routed from the Brunswick County E 9-1-1 Center to the Mecklenburg County 9-1-1 Center in case of a power outage, system failure, or other unforeseen circumstance.
 In addition, if the Mecklenburg 911 Center experiences a failure, the Brunswick County E 9-1-1 Center serves as their backup PSAP.

-The Brunswick County E 9-1-1 Communications Center has eight full-time dispatchers and five part-time dispatchers, a Chief of Communications and an E 9-1-1 Coordinator.
+The Brunswick County E 9-1-1 Communications Center has nine full-time dispatchers and four part-time dispatchers, a Chief of Communications and an E 9-1-1 Coordinator.
 Full-time Communications Officers work twelve hours per day for three days and then have three days off.
 Communications Officers work permanent shifts.
 Day shift begins at 8:00 a.m. and ends at 8:00 p.m., and the evening shift begins at 8:00 p.m. and ends at 8:00 a.m. the following morning.
-The starting salary for Communications Officers is $27,723.00 per year.
 Communications Officers are evaluated monthly based on the Communications Center goals to determine the designation of Communications Officer of the Month.

 The requirements for a Communications Officers are: a high school diploma or GED, completion of a one week Basic Dispatch School, completion of the VCIN/NCIC and Cardiopulmonary Resuscitation (CPR) certifications, 40 hours of Emergency Medical Dispatch (EMD), and completion of 72 hour on the job training program with the Chief of Communications.